-Circle of Friends/Theraplay / Friendship Box
+Circle of Friends/Time to Talk schemes / Friendship Box

-• A TA works to support and encourage pupils who are experiencing difficulties working with others
+A TA works to support and encourage pupils who are experiencing difficulties working with others

 Placement on the SEN Register

 Pupils on the register are monitored by the SENCO and appropriate interventions are put in place.
 Pupils have an Individual Behaviour Plan with targets set and the school's interventions are stated.